pop-os/ecs-disk-manager/README.md

 # ECS Disk Manager

 This is an experiment to create a complete disk management library in Rust around an ECS architecture, exposing a simple API for programs to interact with.
-In addition to serving as a library, it will also be provided as a daemon with RPC capabilities to interact with software written in other languages, or that would prefer not to link a disk managemer into their application.
+In addition to serving as a library, it will also be provided as a daemon with RPC capabilities to interact with software written in other languages, or that would prefer not to link a disk manager into their application.

 ## Features